-As a dynamic player and composer Dred has recorded 11 albums as a leader and has performed on over 50 others with: Anthony Braxton, Cecil McBee, Andrew Cyrille, Joe Morello, Charlie Hunter, Bob Mintzer, Dave Samuels, Don Byron, Paul McCandless, Marshal Crenshaw, to name a few.
+As a dynamic player and composer Dred has recorded 13 albums as a leader and has performed on over 50 others.
+Notably with Anthony Braxton, Cecil McBee, Andrew Cyrille, Joe Morello, Charlie Hunter, Bob Mintzer, Dave Samuels, Don Byron, Paul McCandless and Marshal Crenshaw.

-Dred's new album, Dred Scott Rides Alone, was released September 21, 2018 on Ropeadope Records.
-Inspired by a sabbatical at the UCROSS Artists Residency in Ucross, Wyoming.
-Dred wrote all the songs and played all the instruments.
+Dred's 12th album, Dred Scott Rides Alone, was released September 21, 2018 on Ropeadope Records.
+Inspired by a sabbatical at the UCROSS Artists Residency in Ucross, Wyoming, Dred wrote all the songs and played all the instruments.

 As a respected performer, Dred has played at jazz festivals - Newport, Monterrey, Detroit, Fillmore, Saratoga - and clubs across the country and around the world - BlueNote, Birdland, Smalls, Snug Harbor, The Green Mill, Duc Des Lombards, Yoshi's, BlueNote Tokyo - and has shared the stage with Zigaboo Modeliste, Steve Smith, Mike Clark, The Paul Dresher Ensemble, Pete Seager, Arlo Guthrie, Levon Helm, Norah Jones, Moby, Bob Weir, Joe Henderson, The Berkeley Symphony (Kent Nagano), Ricky Lee Jones, Dave Garibaldi, Larry Schneider, Nina Hagen, Peter Apfelbaum and Todd Clouser.

-As musical director for the AMFAR Cinema Against Aids Gala at the Cannes Film Festival, Dred’s band backed up Alan Cumming, Mary J. Blige, Chris Tucker, Milla Jojovich, Patti Smith, Courtney Love, Liza Minnelli and many others.
+As musical director for the AMFAR Cinema Against Aids Gala at the Cannes Film Festival for five years, Dred’s band backed up Alan Cumming, Mary J. Blige, Chris Tucker, Milla Jojovich, Patti Smith, Courtney Love, Liza Minnelli and many other drunken celebrities.

-Dred performed in the film, Once More With Feeling, with Linda Fiorentio and Chazz Palmenteri.
+Dred performed in the film, Once More With Feeling, with Linda Fiorentio and Chazz Palmentieri.